Virabhadrasana III: Warrior III Pose

 Philosophy + Origin

-- Rather than stretching your arms forward, keep your arms reaching back by your sides for easier balance.
+- Shoulder modification: Rather than stretching your arms forward, reach your arms by your sides.

 Get the latest from Gaia